Inter beat Torino to continue Serie A title party

 Inter Milan celebrated the Serie A title in front of their home fans on Sunday with a straightforward 2-0 win over 10-man Torino which will be followed by a parade and city centre party.

-Hakan Calhanoglu's second-half double sealed the three points at the San Siro, where on Monday Inter won their 20th league championship as the away team in a thrilling Milan derby.
+Hakan Calhanoglu's second-half double secured the three points at the San Siro, where on Monday Inter won their 20th league championship as the away team in a thrilling Milan derby.

 The 75,000 fans present at Sunday's on-pitch procession will be able to follow their team around Milan as Inter go on an open-topped bus parade which will finish in front of thousands at the Italian city's iconic Piazza del Duomo.

-Calhanoglu sealing the win was appropriate as the Turkey captain has been key to Inter's charge to the title, becoming one of Europe's best deep-lying playmakers since being signed from AC Milan three years ago.
+Calhanoglu sealing a 28th league win of the season was appropriate as the Turkey captain has been key to Inter's charge to the title, becoming one of Europe's best deep-lying playmakers since being signed from AC Milan three years ago.

+"I didn't think I would score twice today, play well in a packed stadium and enjoy it so much," said Calhanoglu to DAZN.

-The 30-year-old is a hate figure for Milan fans but he has rubbed his former fans' faces in it this season.
-With as Euro 2024 looming on the horizon it has probably been the best of his career.
+The 30-year-old is a hate figure for Milan supporters but he has rubbed his former fans' faces in it this season.
+With Euro 2024 looming on the horizon it has probably been the best of his career.

 His brace, a fine first-time strike in the 56th minute and a penalty four minutes later, took his all-competitions goal tally for the season to 15 and extended Inter's lead on second-placed Milan to a whopping 19 points.

-Calhanoglu has not scored that many goals since netting 17 as a teenager playing for Karlsruher in Germany's third tier.
+Calhanoglu has not scored that many goals in a single season since netting 17 as a teenager playing for Karlsruher in Germany's third tier.

+"Today is a wonderful day, I don't want to talk about that other lot (AC Milan).
+Today I'm going to have fun," added Calhanoglu.

 Inter were however helped by Adrien Tameze being sent off in the 49th minute for bundling over Henrikh Mkhitaryan, referee Maria Sole Ferrieri Caputi overturning her original decision to book Tameze after a check at the pitch-side monitor.